mattermost/docs/source/about/product.rst

 What are the alternatives, and why should customers choose Mattermost Cloud?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Other SaaS offerings are closed-source and focus on a very broad use-case.
+Other SaaS offerings are closed-source and focus on a very broad use case.
 Mattermost Cloud is built on our open source core offering, allowing customers to view our source code and have a high degree of transparency into Mattermost development processes.
 Mattermost provides a DevOps-centric offering and has deep integrations and workflows that help builders and operators be more effective.

 Mattermost Cloud Enterprise is deployed in a private environment within an AWS VPC dedicated to a single customer.
 Other SaaS offerings are multi-tenant, meaning customers share resources.